chicken-teriyaki-cup-rice/ecs-animal-classifier-fargate-cdk/README.md

-# "Real-time Animal Classifier for Mobile and Edge Devices
+# Real-time Animal Classifier for Mobile and Edge Devices

 Scalable microservices architecture for real-time image classification using AWS ECS, ALB, and WebSockets to identify animals in images.
 The application consists of a FastAPI backend for WebSocket-based image processing and a Streamlit frontend for user interaction.

 ## Architecture

 ```mermaid
 graph TB
     subgraph VPC